 Several reasons can trigger a recessionary phase in an economy.
 Some of the major ones are:

 These are unforeseen events that can have a long-lasting financial impact.
 The economic shock due to the coronavirus is the latest example of a recessionary phase.

 There may be a scenario when individuals and businesses take too many loans.
 It could be term either over trading or high leverage.
 The interest and the principal get big enough for the individuals and companies to pay.
 It leads to defaults and bankruptcies.
 And, it impacts the economy substantially when it happens across sectors.
 One good example of this is the housing bubble that was responsible for the 2008 recession.

 Deflation is the drop in prices over time.
 Similar to excessive inflation, an out-of-control deflation can also result in a recessionary phase.
-Deflation leads to a decline in spending levels, and in turn, a drop in prices.
-It discourages businesses to produce goods and results in a recession.
+Deflation leads to a decline in spending levels and, in turn, a drop in prices.
+It discourages businesses from producing goods and results in a recession.
 Deflation in Japan in the 1990s is an excellent example of this.

 Indicators of Recession

 As said above, there are many indicators of a recessionary phase.
 These are:

 It is the most crucial indicator and includes all businesses and individuals produce.
 If the GDP growth numbers are negative, it may be a sign of a recession.
 However, GDP alone is not a good indicator because, at times, a drop in one quarter may accompany a rise in the next.
 So, we must consider more indicators as well.